Quantile Regression with Censoring and Endogeneity: Proof of Theorems 1 and 2

-If we make a further assumption that the random variable $e$ obeys $\Ep_P |e|^{2 + \delta}< \infty$, for $\delta >0$, then the class $\mathcal{F}$ is P-Donsker by the following argument.
+Step 4.
+In this step we verify the claim (a).
+Note that $ \mathcal{F} = e \cdot \mathcal{I}_1 \cdot \mathcal{I}_2 \cdot \mathcal{I}_3. $ This class has a square-integrable envelope under P. The class $\mathcal{F}$ is P-Donsker by the following argument.
 Note that the product $\mathcal{I}_1 \cdot \mathcal{I}_2 \cdot \mathcal{I}_3$ of uniformly bounded classes is P-Donsker, e.g., by Theorem 2.10.6 of van der Vaart and Wellner (1996).
 Under the stated assumption the final product of the random variable $e$ with the P-Donsker class remains to be P-Donsker by the Multiplier Donsker Theorem, namely Theorem 2.9.2 in van der Vaart and Wellner (1996).

-It is also interesting to give a direct argument based on bracketing, which also requires the somewhat weaker assumption of $e \geq 0$ having finite variance.
-Indeed, our generic brackets over $\mathcal{F}$ take the form